Tzvi Tzur: Early life

-Tzur was born in the Zaslav in the Soviet Union (now Iziaslav in Ukraine) in 1923 to Moshe and Esther Chertenko, as Tsvi Tsera Chertenko, and made Aliyah to Mandatory Palestine at the age of two.
-In 1936, at the peak of the Arab revolt and the 1936–1939 pogroms he joined the Haganah to help protect the Jews from Arab rioters.
+Tzur was born in the Zaslav in the Soviet Union (now Iziaslav in Ukraine) in 1923 to Moshe and Esther Chertenko, as Tsvi Tsera Chertenko, and immigrated to Mandatory Palestine with his parents at the age of two.
+He studied at the Herzliya Hebrew Gymnasium in Tel Aviv and subsequently at the Tel Aviv School of Law and Economics.
+In 1936, after the start of the 1936-1939 Arab revolt he joined the Haganah to help protect the Jews from Arab rioters.

 Military career

-With the outbreak of the 1948 Arab–Israeli War, Tzur was appointed battalion leader in the Givati Brigade, and participated in Operation Pleshet, among others.
+Tzur initially served as a signaller in the Haganah but rose through the ranks, undergoing a squad commander course and then a platoon commander course in 1942.
+He was arrested by the British during Operation Agatha and detained for two months.
+With the outbreak of the 1948 Arab–Israeli War, Tzur was appointed a battalion commander in the Givati Brigade, and participated in Operation Pleshet, among others.
 Tzur was the founder of the fast jeep reconnaissance company, Samson's Foxes, which fought on the southern front.
 After the end of the war, he undertook organizing roles and went to study manpower management in the United States.

 In 1956 he was promoted to the rank of Major General and was appointed as the commander of the central front.
 In 1958 he was appointed as deputy chief of staff and went for long period of study in France.
 He returned in September 1960.
 The following year he replaced Haim Laskov as the IDF chief of staff.